MicrosoftDocs/MIMDocs/MIMDocs/pam/step-2-prepare-priv-domain-controller.md

 > [« Step 1](step-1-prepare-corp-domain.md)
 > [Step 3 »](step-3-prepare-pam-server.md)

-In this step you will create a new domain that will provide the bastion environment for administrator authentication.
+In this step, you'll create a new domain that will provide the bastion environment for administrator authentication.
 This forest will need at least one domain controller, a member workstation, and at least one member server.
 The member server will be configured in the next step.

 ## Create a new Privileged Access Management domain controller

-In this section you will set up a virtual machine to act as a domain controller for a new forest.
+In this section, you'll set up a virtual machine to act as a domain controller for a new forest.

-### Install Windows Server 2016
+### Install Windows Server 2016 or later

 On another new virtual machine with no software installed, install Windows Server 2016 or later to make a computer “PRIVDC”.